-Rhode Island College communicates to all employees and applicants its obligation to take affirmative action to employ qualified individuals with disabilities, disabled veterans, and covered veterans, in such a way as to ensure understanding and acceptance.
+Rhode Island College communicates to all employees and applicants its obligation to take affirmative action to employ qualified individuals with disabilities, disabled veterans, and covered veterans.

-Rhode Island College will contact recruiting sources such as Vocational Rehabilitation Services, the Department of Human Services and appropriate educational or training institutions to assist in recruiting qualified individuals with disabilities and covered veterans.
+Rhode Island College will contact recruiting sources such as RI DEDI, Vocational Rehabilitation Services, the Department of Human Services and appropriate educational or training institutions to assist in recruiting qualified individuals with disabilities and covered veterans.